OCPM$^2$: Extending the Process Mining Methodology for Object-Centric Event Data Extraction: Case Study

 \subsection{Analysis Iteration}

 We analyzed the extracted logs to answer the identified questions.
 The results were evaluated by the course responsible to ensure accuracy.

-For Q1, \figurename~\ref{fig:verQ1} illustrates an Object-Centric Directly-Follows Graph (OC-DFG), discovered by filtering the extracted log, drilling down page objects into individual page names, and unfolding \textit{view page} events for each page.
-This graph visualizes the sequential flow of actions during the course from the perspectives of the \textit{User} and \textit{Course} object types.
+For Q1, \figurename~\ref{fig:verQ1} illustrates an Object-Centric Directly-Follows Graph (OC-DFG), discovered using the \textit{PM4Py} library.
+This graph was generated by filtering the extracted log, drilling down page objects into individual page names, and unfolding \textit{view page} events for each page using the \textit{processmining} library~\cite{khayatbashi2025olap}.
+The graph visualizes the sequential flow of actions during the course from the perspectives of the \textit{User} and \textit{Course} object types.

-In this process, the page names for given codes are as follow: \textit{A1P1}: History of BPM, \textit{A1P2}: Business Process Models, \textit{A1P3}: Business Process Enactment, \textit{A1P4}: Syntax and Semantics, \textit{A1P5}: Control-flow Patterns, \textit{A1P6}: Business Process Complexity, and \textit{L1P1}: Introduction to Process Tree.
+In this process, the page names for given codes are as follows: \textit{A1P1}: History of BPM, \textit{A1P2}: Business Process Models, \textit{A1P3}: Business Process Enactment, \textit{A1P4}: Syntax and Semantics, \textit{A1P5}: Control-flow Patterns, \textit{A1P6}: Business Process Complexity, and \textit{L1P1}: Introduction to Process Tree.
 The model reveals that students sequentially accessed five pages: \textit{A1P1} to \textit{A1P5}.
 Additionally, a loop between \textit{A1P5}, \textit{A1P6}, and \textit{L1P1} suggests students frequently revisit these pages, indicating potential room for improvement.

 As an example of an analysis related to Q2, we refer to \figurename~\ref{fig:verQ2}, which presents an OC-DFG illustrating how individual and group assignments were submitted.
 The OC-DFG was discovered by filtering the log based on submission activities and events, drilling down user objects into user types (separating teachers and students) and assignments into their specific names (distinguishing different assignment object types).
 Additionally, the log was unfolded to include related events for these objects.